Robust Robustness: Main proofs

-Since the finite union of robust ambiguity sets is robust, we conclude that $M(g,Y)$ is robust if $g$ is continuous and the relevant constraint set $Y \cap \conv g(\Th)$ can be expressed as a finite union of sets, each of which is uniformly $g$-interior or star $g$-interior.
+Since the finite union of rich ambiguity sets is rich,\footnote{This is immediate because the closure of a finite union equals the finite union of the closures.} we conclude that $M(g,Y)$ is rich if $g$ is continuous and $Y$ can be expressed as a finite union of star-$g$-interior sets.

 \paragraph{Metric neighborhoods} Let $\Pi = N_D(C, r)$ for some nonempty subset $C$ of $\D(\Th)$, some radius $r > 0$, and some weak, convex metric $D$ on $\D(\Th)$.
 Let $(\pi_n)$ be a sequence in $\D(\Th)$ that converges to some prior $\pi$ in the closure of $\Pi$.
 By the definition of the closure, there exists a sequence $(\pi_n')$ in $\Pi$ that converges to $\pi$.
 Since $D$ induces the weak topology on $\D(\Th)$, we have $D(\pi_n', \pi_n) \to 0$.
 By the definition of $\Pi$, there exists a sequence $(\z_n)$ in $C$ such that $\limsup_n D( \z_n, \pi_n') \leq r$.
 Therefore,